menandmice/micetro_docs/guides/admin-manual/failover_management.rst

 Replicating All Failover Scopes on a DHCP Server
 """""""""""""""""""""""""""""""""""""""""""""""""
 .. note::
-   When replication takes place, the scopes on the selected DHCP server are considered the source scopes and the entire scope contents for each scope is replaced on the destination server.
+   When replication takes place, the scopes on the selected DHCP server are considered the source scopes and the entire scope contents for each scope is replaced on the partner server.

 1. On the **Admin** page, select one of the Microsoft DHCP servers that you want in the relationship.